 - If you miss one or two payments, the fund house usually doesn’t cancel your SIP automatically.

-- However, if multiple payments are missed in a row, the AMC (Asset Management Company) may terminate your SIP without further notice.
+- However, if SIP is missed due to insufficient funds repeatedly, the AMC (Asset Management Company) may terminate your SIP without further notice.

 Moral of the story?
 Ensure you have sufficient balance in your account to avoid interruptions.